Cicindela goryi

-Cicindela goryi is a species of tiger beetle from southern India.
+Cicindela goryi, sometimes called the lowland tiger beetle, is a species of tiger beetle from southern India.
 It was earlier treated as a subspecies of the closely related Cicindela aurofasciata.

 Unlike in Cicindela aurofasciata, goryi has the two yellow elytral bands broad and fused to form a cross.
 They have a wider distribution and are found in the plains of peninsular India unlike aurofasciata which is found in the Western Ghats.

-The name goryi derives from the collections of H. L. Gory from which Maximilien Chaudoir described the species.
+The name goryi derives from the insect collector H. L. Gory from whose collections Maximilien Chaudoir described the species.